k3b/APhotoManager/wiki/geographic-map.md

   * lat/lon values in the [Filter-View](Filter-View) if called from there
   * return the current position (**red marker**) if called from [external app via "Pick geo:"](https://github.com/k3b/AndroFotoFinder/wiki/intentapi)
 * The "Cancel" button or the back button closes the map without affecting the calling activitry.
+* The menu *Filter" openes the [Filter-View](https://github.com/k3b/AndroFotoFinder/wiki/Filter-View)
+		* purpose: Filter the photos that are visible in the map.
+		* if [Geografic-Map](geographic-map) is started without [intent-extra-de.k3b.extra.FILTER parameter](intentapi#filter) the map uses the last used filter.

 ## <a name='picker'>"geo:" picker</a>